 4. Data Integrity: Banking is a service that solely runs on a matter of trust.
 The customer is responsible for providing authentic information, while the banks are responsible for maintaining transparency and ensuring that the customers’ funds are safe.
 In such cases, it becomes critical to collect the information that reveals a customer’s financial data along with the expenditure trends.
 Compromising such data can have disastrous consequences that the banking organizations cannot afford to have.

 5. Upgraded Technology: A Few years ago, smartphones started becoming popular.
 Today, functionality defines the owned device.
-The business travelers rely upon Apple and Android tablets, freelancers depend on high-quality cameras and notebooks, people working in 9-to-5 routine prefer laptops and high-performance desktops.
+Business travelers rely upon Apple and Android tablets, freelancers depend on high-quality cameras and notebooks, people working in 9-to-5 routine prefer laptops and high-performance desktops.
 So, it has become important to know the target audience and understanding who would use what device under which circumstances.
 This means a serious amount of investment for banking and financial services in the formulation of effective digital strategies.